Rappetor/Sovol-SV08-Mainline/README.md

 7. Once connected on the left side in the software go to the tab 'Erasing & Programming' and execute a `Full chip erase`
 8. Time to flash!
 Go back to the 'Memory & File editing' tab and select 'Open file' and browse/select/open the `katapult-toolhead.bin` or `katapult-mainboard.bin`, next press the 'Download' button to write the firmware.

 Done!
 The Katapult bootloader is on the MCU!
-Please click on 'Disconnect' and then remove the ST Link from the computer.
+Please click on 'Disconnect' and then remove the ST Link from the computer and the board.
 Do this for both the toolhead and the mainboard MCU.

 # (STEP 8) FLASH KLIPPER
 > [!CAUTION]
 > This step is still for TOOLHEAD only!
 Mainboard being tested, coming soon!<sup>tm</sup>

 It's time to create and flash the Klipper firmware!
-In the future you only have to do this step when you need to update your Klipper firmware.
+In the future you only have to do this step when you need to update your Klipper firmware. *This section assumes you already have Katapult flashed.*
 1. Switch on the printer and SSH into the printer.
 2. We are now going to create the klipper firmware, first do `cd ~/klipper` and then `make menuconfig` and select the following options:
 ![Klipper makemenu config settings](/images/klipper-firmware-settings-katapult.jpg)<br>